GerritCodeReview/gerrit/Documentation/dev-readme.txt

 == Mac OS X

-On Mac OS X ensure "Java For Mac OS X 10.5 Upate 4" (or later) has been installed, and that `JAVA_HOME` is set to "/System/Library/Frameworks/JavaVM.framework/Versions/1.6/Home".
+On Mac OS X ensure "Java For Mac OS X 10.5 Upate 4" (or later) has been installed, and that `JAVA_HOME` is set to the link:install.html#Requirements[required Java version]

+Java installations can typically be found in "/System/Library/Frameworks/JavaVM.framework/Versions".

-Check the installed version by running `java -version` and looking for 'build 1.6.0_13-b03-211'.
-Versions of Java 6 prior to this version crash during the build due to a bug in the JIT compiler.
+You can check the installed Java version by running `java -version` in the terminal.

 [[init]]
 == Site Initialization